KUSQ

 KUSQ (95.1 FM, "US 95") is a radio station broadcasting a country music format serving the Worthington, Minnesota area.
 The station is currently owned by Radio Works, LLC through licensee Absolute Communications II, LLC.

 History

 The station signed on with the KWOA-FM call letters in May 1961.
-It was the only 100 kilowatt FM station on the air between Mankato, Minnesota and Sioux City, Iowa.
+It was the only 100,000 watt FM station on the air between Mankato, Minnesota and Sioux City, Iowa.
 The station was always programmed separately from its sister AM station with the exception of some simulcast newscasts.
 Its format was Beautiful Music as "Stereo 95" until May 1980 when it switched to Adult Contemporary as "FM 95".
 The station renamed itself as "KO95" in 1985 retaining its Adult Contemporary format.